Quadratic Wasserstein metrics for von Neumann algebras via transport plans: Cost of transport and the distance

 where we have written

 and $\left\| \cdot\right\| _{\oplus\omega}$ denotes the norm on $\bigoplus_{l=1}^{n}H_{\omega}$.
 I.e.,

 \end{definition}

-This realizes the idea outlined in the introduction.
+This realizes the idea outlined in the introduction, and parallels the use of generators in \cite{BV}'s definition of Wasserstein metrics.
 It can be written in a second equivalent form in terms of the u.c.p. map $E_{\omega}$ corresponding to $\omega$, using (\ref{normVsE}), which is more convenient for certain purposes:

 A more complete notation for $I$ would be $I_{k}$, but no confusion will arise.

 We are now in a position to define the distance function $W_{2}$ on the faithful normal states, which we aim to prove is a metric.
 By a \emph{distance function} we simply mean a function $d:X\times X\rightarrow\mathbb{R}$ on some set $X$, which is potentially a metric on $X$, in order to distinguish it from a verified metric.